biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 has several global (or function-static) objects whose existence keeps reference counts from dropping to zero until the Boost.Python shared object is unloaded.
-This can cause a crash because when the reference counts do go to zero, there is no interpreter..
+This can cause a crash because when the reference counts do go to zero, there is no interpreter.
 This poses a question if such a method of initializing the Python interpreter could be considered to be "easy to use", "safe" or even "non-intrusive", which are the major MocapyEXT design tenets.